nedbat/coveragepy/README.rst

 ..
 PYVERSIONS

-* Python 3.10 through 3.14, including free-threading.
+* Python 3.10 through 3.15 alpha, including free-threading.
 * PyPy3 versions 3.10 and 3.11.

 Documentation is on `Read the Docs`_.
 Code repository and issue tracker are on